 Oak trees and the Weather

 Many European cultures include some kind of oak veneration.
-It’s sacred to Zeus and Thor, for starters.
-The gods associated with oak trees are also associated with storms.
-The height of the oak, and its low resistance to electricity, makes it prone to lightning strikes.
+The gods associated with oak trees are also associated with storms, especially thunder.
+The height of the oak and its low resistance to electricity make it prone to lightning strikes.
 Lightning is important since some believed it was God striking the tree to leave mistletoe behind.

 An Irish saying predicted the kind of weather you could expect depending on which tree’s leaves appeared first, the oak or the ash.